-Studies indicate that camphor plays a role in healing allergy rashes, reducing migraine pain, and relieves respiratory congestion.
+Studies indicate that camphor plays a role in healing allergy rashes, reducing migraine pain, and relieving respiratory congestion.

 Sources: Cannabis, Lemongrass, Lemon Fruit, Lemon Verbena

 With its citrusy aroma, citral adds scent to a range of beauty products, perfumes, and suntan lotions.
-It is also added to sweets and soft drinks.
+It is also an ingredient in desserts and soft drinks.

 Sources: Cannabis, Lemongrass

 Citronellol has a floral and citrus scent.
-It repels some bugs and is an ingredient in some insect repellants.
+It repels some bugs and is used as an ingredient in some insect repellants.

 Sources: Cannabis, Rosemary, Basil, Pepper, Cedar, Pine